 Instead of continuous self-promotion, the concerning challenge for companies is to be able to create content that reflects the accurate brand values and nature, as well as encourages interaction.

-Along with this, an ongoing posting calendar and confident voice is similarly important when it comes down to keeping an audience engaged.
+Along with this, an ongoing posting calendar and confident voice are similarly important when it comes down to keeping an audience engaged.

 A good example of a brand that is successful on social media platforms is a diaper brand Pampers.

-Knowing and understanding the potential to create a brand community, it uses the social media platforms as a engaging place for parents engage with each other and interact with the brand as well.
+Knowing and understanding the potential to create a brand community, it uses the social media platforms as an engaging place for parents to engage with each other and interact with the brand as well.

 The continuing decline of organic reach

-On YouTube and Facebook, monthly users are over one billion, while Instagram, Twitter and Pinterest are in the hundreds of millions.
+On YouTube and Facebook, monthly users are over one billion, while bio for Instagram, Twitter, and Pinterest are in the hundreds of millions.
 A staggering amount of content is produced by each of these social media channels.
-To keep users on the platform and engaged, social media channels use algorithms to screen out junk, and show the most relevant and interesting content to the user.
+To keep users on the platform and engaged, social media channels use algorithms to screen out junk and show the most relevant and interesting content to the user.

 While people welcome an interesting feed, the algorithm can be and usually is frustrating for digital marketers.
 Over the last few years, we’ve all witness our reach drop significantly, despite healthy and growing audiences/reach.

 In the very early days of social media, when someone used to follow your brand’s page, they would see your posts —but that has changed drastically.
 Because of the traffic on social media channels, your posts can be lost, deprioritized, or fails to gain traction.

 If you’re making a strategy to increase your organic reach, you must already be optimizing your content by social media channel.
 Pushing your content across many social media platforms/channels and making it work within the channel is a great skill for a social media strategist or manager.